A

 pop/rock band with a die hard contingent of U.S. fans, Stein unfortunately

-had bigger fish to fry, eventually moving on to less progressive and
+had bigger fish to fry, eventually moving away from progressive rock

 by Beatles

-legend George Martin, Stackridge were typically British and across
+legend George Martin, Stackridge were quintessentially British and

-the boards brilliant.
-Whereas The Beatles made their name on the coattails
+across the boards brilliant.
+Whereas The Beatles made their name on

-of rock and roll pioneers like Chuck Berry, Buddy Holly, Arthur Alexander
+the coattails of rock and roll pioneers like Chuck Berry, Buddy Holly,

-and Little Richard, Stackridge were the first post 69 progressive
+Arthur Alexander and Little Richard, Stackridge were the first post

-as their excellent comeback CD from 2005the aptly titled Sex
+Chris Hughes.
+Where as their excellent comeback CD from 2005the

 more a collection of new Stackridge and other recent early 2000's